andzh1/formal-languages/README.md

 - Run bash-script `.tools/coverage.sh` -- that will create all nesessary files.
 - Open `./tools/report/index.html` in your browser (for exapmle, you can do it by running `firefox ./tools/report/index.html` from project folder).

 You can find tests in `tools/google_tests.cpp`.
+You can also change `./coverage.sh` by removing comments in it, so that it will show covered branches.

 ## Usage
-You can include in your file `edge-template.h`, or write code in `main.cpp` and then run it.
+You can include in your file `Finite_automatas.h`, or write code in `main.cpp` and then run it.
 All methods have short description.
 You can read about finite automatas [here](https://en.wikipedia.org/wiki/Deterministic_finite_automaton).